alanbuzdar/NodeJS-Runtime/Notes/Results.md

 **Deployed in Cluster Mode 5/5

-Running it on both cores allows me to get up to 140k+ connections simultaneously on an m3 medium server!
-This was a big increase
+Running it on both cores allows me to get up to 70k+ connections simultaneously on an m3 medium server! (miscalculated earlier)

 My main problem right now is not the server side but that the clients.
 Which get an "EADDRNOTAVAIL" error.
 Need to investigate.